India-US talks on trade at advanced state: Piyush Goyal

 "We were not able to get fair access for our products and services in these countries," he said adding services, a very important area for India, were not getting sufficient place in the agreement.

-In this backdrop, he said: "I and my government realise that it would be only detrimental to the domestic industry to get into the RCEP unless we get credible fair and accountable resolution of concerns."
+In this backdrop, he said: "I and my government realise that it would be only detrimental to the domestic industry to get into the RCEP unless we get a credible fair and accountable resolution of concerns."

 He added that other countries were not in a position in a short timeframe to resolve those issues and "it would have been a good diplomatic move but certainly bad trade decision to be part of RCEP and I think trade will have to stand on its own legs and can not be dictated purely by diplomatic concerns."